aswdevz/asw/readme.txt

 =======================
 First, download asw from asw's github page.
 There are two ways you can go achieve this.
 Method 1) Download the entire source code package using the green download button on project’s main page (https://github.com/aswdevz/asw), all that you need to run asw will be inside the "Release" directory.
 Method 2) Download the package from the releases section (https://github.com/aswdevz/asw/releases), this will contain just the program and documentation.

 Then install vjoy (vjoy is required to run asw), you can get it from here: http://vjoystick.sourceforge.net/site/index.php/download-a-install/download Check that vjoy has at least one virtual device using the "configure vjoy" or "monitor vjoy" tools (these are included with vjoy).
 This device should have at least these 3 controls: x axis, slider 0, slider 1.
-It can have more, but if one of the previously mentioned controls is missing, this feeder will lose the corresponding functionality.
+It can have more, but if one of the previously mentioned controls is missing, asw will lose the corresponding functionality.
 The device should be created automatically when you install vjoy.
 But if it's not present for some reason, create it.
 Vjoy devices have numbers from 1-16. asw will try to use the device numbered 1.
 You can change this behavior using the -interface command line argument.
 Note: the 3 controls this feeder uses can be changed with command line arguments that are explained later in this file.

 Next, run asw (asw.exe).
 Asw should start to function (feed inputs to vjoy) right after it's launched.
-You should now be able to bind the controls in your racing game and use them.
+You should now be able to bind asw's controls in your racing game and use them.
 Sample control setup for Assetto Corsa and Project Cars is available in the doc directory.
+The recommended way to use the controller with asw is: push the thumbstick to the edge with your thumb, then move it along the edge.
 Pressing ESC quits asw.
 In case something goes wrong and the window closes, try launching from the command line so you can see the program output.
 The output may explain what the problem is.
 You can adjust how asw works using command line arguments, explained below.